 Besides knowing how to get a loan for graduate school from the federal government, it’s also important to learn how to take out loans for grad school from private lenders, such as banks or online lenders.
 Citizens Bank and College Ave, for example, both lend fixed and variable annual percentage rates (APRs) student loans to people going back to school.

 Each private lender sets its own requirements for borrowing a loan.
 Most look for a steady income and decent credit score.
 If you don’t qualify, you could try applying with a creditworthy co-signer.

 Keep in mind, though, that private lenders aren’t always as flexible as the ED when it comes to repayment.
 They typically don’t offer income-driven repayment plans, nor do they grant student loan forgiveness.

 Before agreeing to a private loan, make sure you read the fine print about repayment.
 Use a student loan calculator to anticipate your monthly payments and how much you’ll have to spend on interest.
 And speak with the lender about your options in case you run into financial hardship later.

 Private student loans help many students finance an advanced degree — but you should know what you’re getting into before going too much into debt.

 Finally, it’s worth noting that some universities can hook you up with a low-interest loan from their own credit unions.
-Harvard has its own credit union, for instance, as does the California State University system.
+Harvard has its own credit union, for instance, as does UCLA in partnership with other schools.